SalonenAntti/LSTM-Modeling/README.md

 The project covers Data Collection and Preprocessing, Explanatory Data Analysis (EDA), Univariate-, Bivariate-, and Multivariate Time Series Analysis, Time Series Decomposition, Stationary and Autocorrelation Tests, Feature Engineering, and the training of LSTM models to forecast variable prices.

+The whole project is documented in this repository as **"LSTM.ipynb"**

 ## Table of Contents

 1. Project Description